-Autistics United (AU) Canada is a grassroots self-advocacy organization dedicated to improving the lives of Autistic people in what is colonially known as Canada.
+Autistics United (AU) Canada is a grassroots advocacy organization by and for Autistic people in what is colonially known as Canada.

 AU Canada has worked hard to promote the inclusion of Autistic people in the conversations and decisions that affect our lives.
 All our leadership positions are held by Autistic people, reflecting our core value: “Nothing About Us, Without Us!”